AkdenizKutayOcal/Command-Line-Personal-Notes/README.md

 This project is made by Akdeniz Kutay Ocal for the CMPE_326 course.

 1-Design Overview:
-Project is designed to be a basic Command Line Text Editor program which is written

 Project is designed to be a basic Command Line Program that is written in C that manages your personal notes with tags.
 Using the program, you can not only enter your notes, but also tag them for a better organization.
 You can search your notes